Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Process primer design with Primer C-VAE

 \subsubsection{Feature Extraction and Forward Primer Generation}

-Following successful training of the C-VAE model, we implement a systematic approach for candidate forward primer extraction through four computationally distinct feature identification methodologies.
-Of these specialized techniques, three leverage the discriminative capabilities of the convolutional encoder architecture, while the fourth utilizes the sequence reconstruction properties of the decoder component.
+After training the C-VAE model, we extract candidate forward primers using four feature-identification strategies.
+Three strategies derive candidate regions from activation patterns in the convolutional encoder, whereas the fourth leverages differences between the input sequence and the decoder reconstruction.

-The encoder's initial convolutional layer, specifically optimized to capture biologically significant nucleotide motifs and sequence patterns, consists of 12 specialized filters with a $1 \times N$ dimensional kernel configuration, where $N$ precisely corresponds to the target length of the generated primer sequences.
-Three distinct algorithmic approaches extract variable-length genomic fragments (ranging from 18-25 nucleotides) as candidate primer regions by applying specialized post-processing operations to the feature activation maps generated by the first convolutional layer: 1) Pooling method, 2) Top method, and 3) Mix method.
-The fourth complementary approach, 4) Reconstruction method, operates through fundamentally different mechanisms by analyzing differential patterns within the decoder-generated sequence representations.
+The first convolutional layer in the encoder is designed to capture short, motif-like patterns and consists of 12 filters with a $1 \times N$ kernel, where $N$ is set to match the desired primer length.
+In practice, we generate candidate regions within the typical primer range (18--25~nt) by applying post-processing to the activation maps of this first convolutional layer using three encoder-based methods: (1) Pooling, (2) Top-$k$, and (3) Mix.
+In addition, a decoder-based method, (4) Reconstruction, identifies informative positions by analyzing discrepancies in the reconstructed sequence.

-\paragraph{Pooling method.} This approach adapts classical max-pooling principles while implementing a critical methodological distinction: rather than merely extracting maximum values, it systematically identifies and preserves positional information of activation maxima within each defined pooling region.
-The computational implementation involves applying custom maximum-pooling operations to individual filter activation maps, as visualized in Fig. \ref{fig:Filter_maxPool}.
-The precise nucleotide positions corresponding to maximum activation values are recorded in a dedicated Position file, with this computational process executed independently across all 12 filter channels to ensure comprehensive feature capture.

-\paragraph{Top method.} Unlike the spatially-constrained pooling approach, this global selection methodology operates without defined pooling regions, instead utilizing a parametrized "top variable" to identify activation maxima across the entire feature space.
-This algorithm systematically records a predetermined number of maximum activation positions equal to the specified top variable parameter.
-Consequently, the identification of significant nucleotide positions directly correlates with the selected top variable value.
-To establish optimal parameterization, we conducted comprehensive performance analyses using various percentages of the total nucleotide count in the target gene sequence: 75 (0.25\%), 125 (0.5\%), 175 (0.58\%), and 250 (0.83\%) positions in Alpha and Delta variants for the SARS-CoV-2 primer design investigation.
-The comparative results, fully documented in Appendix Table \ref{tab:Top_method}, demonstrate that 175 positions (0.58\%) represents the optimal parameter configuration, providing efficient computational performance while maximizing primer generation effectiveness and maintaining superior occurrence frequency of generated primers within target variant sequences.